bowenwen/2017-09-Coursera-Data-Science-Intro-Python/README.md

 # Coursera Data Science Introduction to Python
-My coursework for the Data Science Introduction to Python course on Coursera.
+Course work for the Coursera course.
+Part 1 of the 5 course series in Applied Data Science with Python specialization by the University of Michigan.
 <br>
 This course was completed on January 12, 2018.